 Indebtedness that we may incur in the future could adversely affect our financial condition, limit our ability to obtain additional financing, restrict our operations and make us more vulnerable to economic downturns and competitive pressures.
-In addition, we face risk that financial institutions may fail to fulfill commitments under our Amended Credit Facility.
+In addition, we face risk that our financial institution may fail to fulfill commitments under our 2021 Credit Facility.

-As of January 30, 2021, we had no debt outstanding under our Amended Credit Facility which matures on July 18, 2021 and is secured by all assets of the Company with the exception of real property.
-In the future, we may borrow amounts under the Amended Credit Facility to, among other things, provide funding for our operations, share repurchases, capital expenditures and other cash requirements.
+As of January 29, 2022, we had no debt outstanding under our 2021 Credit Facility, which matures on July 9, 2026 and is secured by all assets of the Company with the exception of real property.
+In the future, we may borrow amounts under the 2021 Credit Facility to, among other things, provide funding for our operations, share repurchases, capital expenditures and other cash requirements.

-Borrowing under the Amended Credit Facility may use London Interbank Offering Rate (LIBOR) as a benchmark for establishing the interest rate.
+Borrowing under the 2021 Credit Facility may use London Interbank Offering Rate (LIBOR) as a benchmark for establishing the interest rate.
 LIBOR has been the subject of recent national, international and other regulatory guidance and proposals for reform, and the financial industry is currently transitioning away from LIBOR as a benchmark for the interbank lending market.
 The consequences of these developments cannot be entirely predicted, but could include an increase in the cost of our variable rate indebtedness.
-Additionally, to address the future transition in the financial markets away from the LIBOR, the Amended Credit Facility includes a provision related to the replacement of LIBOR with an alternate interest rate index.
+Given the International Exchange Benchmark Administration's announced phase-out of LIBOR, the 2021 Credit Facility includes a LIBOR phase-out provision.
+If, during the term of the 2021 Credit Facility, Regions Bank determines that LIBOR is unavailable, impracticable or unreliable for use, the variable interest rate will be determined based on a substitute index which may be Term Secured Overnight Financing Rate (SOFR), Daily Simple SOFR, or an alternate rate index that has been selected by Regions Bank as the replacement for LIBOR.
 Changing to an alternate interest index may lead to additional volatility in interest rates and could cause our debt service obligations to increase significantly.

-In addition, Regions Bank is committed to continue providing loans under the Amended Credit Facility.
+In addition, Regions Bank is committed to continue providing loans under the 2021 Credit Facility through July 9, 2026.
 There is a risk that this institution cannot deliver against its obligation in a timely matter, or at all.
-If Regions Bank were to default on its obligation to fund the commitments under the Amended Credit Facility, this loan would not be available to us, which could adversely affect our liquidity and financial condition.
-For discussion of our Amended Credit Facility and other borrowings, see "Liquidity and Capital Resources" in Item 7 and Note 6 to our consolidated financial statements.
+If Regions Bank were to default on its obligation to fund the commitments under the 2021 Credit Facility, this loan would not be available to us, which could adversely affect our liquidity and financial condition.
+For discussion of our 2021 Credit Facility and other borrowings, see "Liquidity and Capital Resources" in Item 7 and Note 5 to our consolidated financial statements.